-- Department: Art and Art History - Requirements Eighteen credits, including six credits at introductory level of which at least three credits must be in ARTS 001, ARTS 002, ARTS 003, or ARTS 004.
+Eighteen credits, including six credits at intro-Requirements ductory level of which at least three credits must be in ARTS 001, ARTS 002, or ARTS 003.
 Twelve credits at the 100-level or above.

 Ineligible majors Studio Art

 Restrictions Students in Arts & Sciences only.